Eddie Schmidt: Television

 Schmidt collaborated with longtime creative partner Morgan Neville for the critically acclaimed food and culture docuseries Ugly Delicious, which sees restaurateur (Momofuku, Ssäm Bar, Má Pêche, Milk Bar, etc.) and author David Chang explore the cultural, social and emotional resonance of food on a global level, with episodes "organized around dishes rather than destinations."
 In April 2018, the New York Times called Ugly Delicious one of "The Eight Recent Netflix Original Series That Are Worth Your Time," calling out the "Homecooking" episode, in which Chang and longtime creative collaborator Peter Meehan, a food writer, travel to Change's Virginia home for a Korean-American Thanksgiving celebration.
 Rotten Tomatoes called Ugly Delicious 100% Fresh!

 Schmidt combined his documentary and comedy backgrounds as director and executive producer (showrunner) of Chelsea Handler's Netflix docuseries, Chelsea Does (2016), his third collaboration with Morgan Neville and first with Netflix.
 In each hour-long episode, Chelsea examines a different topic - marriage, Silicon Valley, racism, and drugs - through conversations with friends, family, and experts ranging from Los Angeles matchmakers to American civil rights activist Al Sharpton.
 The documentary premiered at Sundance Film Festival in January 2016 and received favorable reviews from Entertainment Weekly, LA Times, Vulture, and The Hollywood Reporter.

 For his next project, Schmidt again took the lead with CBS's The Case of: JonBenét Ramsey (2016), a two-part documentary miniseries about the unsolved murder of JonBenet Ramsey in Boulder, Colorado on December 26, 1996 for which he was executive producer (showrunner) and director.
 The series premiere, scheduled against the Emmy's, attracted 10.3 million viewers and received praise from Colorado Governor Bill Owens for "stripping away the many myths surrounding this horrible case and presenting factually and unemotionally an unbiased account of this tragedy."

 Eddie is an executive producer and director of the History Channel's "In Search Of" reboot, with actor Zachary Quinto traveling the world to investigate and explore unexplained phenomena, in the spirit of the original show's 1970s host, Leonard Nimoy.

+Good One: A Show About Jokes, Peacock's adaptation of Jesse David Fox's Vulture podcast Good One, takes a close look at the craft of comedy.
+Featuring Mike Birbiglia and with executive producers including Seth Meyers, Eddie directed and executive produced (as showrunner).